-Stock Grants

-Long-term stock grants may only be awarded under shareholder approved stock-based incentive compensation plans.
+Stock Grants.
+Long-term stock grants may only be awarded under shareholder approved stock-based incentive compensation plans (the "equity incentive plans").
 The Company's Proxy Statement dated March 12, 2012, as filed with the SEC on March 13, 2012, summarizes the 2012 Amended Plan's changes from the predecessor plan.
-Such changes included:
+The 2012 Amended Plan:

-- reducing the issuable shares to 1,500,000 (plus shares that become available if awards under prior plans expire unexercised or are cancelled, forfeited or terminated before being exercised); - any additional authorization of shares available for issuance must be approved by shareholders; and - establishing a plan expiration date of April 26, 2022 after which shareholder approval is again required to extend the term or approve a new stock option plan.
+- reduces the issuable shares to 1,500,000 (plus shares that become available if awards under prior plans expire unexercised or are cancelled, forfeited or terminated before being exercised).
+Any additional authorization of shares available for issuance must be approved by shareholders. - establishes a plan expiration date of April 26, 2022 after which shareholder approval is again required to extend the term or approve a new stock option plan.